-- Supporting documentation from the Head of Department/Institute should include:
+- Approval from the Head of Department as follows:

-- Full CV of the candidate and statement of career intentions
+- A full CV of the student, plus a statement of their career intentions

-*For non-UK university degrees: evidence from Graduate Office that degree held conforms to 2.1 degree or higher
+*For non-UK university degrees: evidence from the Graduate Office that the degree held conforms to a UK 2.1 degree, or higher.

 Award dates: By 31 May following the year of application